kubernetes-sigs/cluster-api-provider-aws/docs/roleassumption.md

 Note: If you dont want to use KIAM and rather want to mount the credentials as secrets, you may still achieve cross account role assumption by using multiple profiles.
 (TODO add this section at the bottom)

-**Glossory**
+### Glossory

-* Trusting Account - The account where the cluster is created
+* Target Account - The account where the cluster is created
-* Trusted Account - The AWS account where the CAPA controller runs.
-The "Trusting" account trusts the "Trusted" account to create a new cluster in "Trusting" account.
+* Source Account - The AWS account where the CAPA controller runs.

-**Assumptions:**
+## Assumptions
 1. The CAPA controllers are running in 1 AWS account and you want to create the target cluster in another AWS account.
 (We could also use this doc to create a cluster in the same account)
 2. This assumes that you start with no existing clusters.

-**High level steps**
+## High level steps

 1. Creating a bootstrap/management cluster in AWS - This can be done by running the phases in clusterctl
     * Uses the existing provider components yaml